FarhangAmaji/versatileAnn/devDocs/conventions/conventions.md

       2. expalin why a block is doing sth:

          - the code preferably should have tagLines like # Lmwf, so the user can search that in the whole project(ctrl+shift+F) and find where that line is
+         - note for more complex explanations, it's better to create a codeClarifier file in devDocs\codeClarifier
          - explain why, 1. some details on the other parts 2. what feature was intended to be designed: have pushed the developer to do the code this way

     - colors: